LarissaReames-NOAA/MPASSIT/README.md

                    supported types: wrfout, wrfinput, geo_em
 		   (Valid only if target_grid_type='file')

+is_regional: Whether the target grid is regional or not (default:.true.)

 output_file : Full path of output file

 interp_diag : Whether to interpolate fields from the diag file (T/F)